up42/api-explorer/README.md

 ## Disclaimer

 As stated above this is mostly an _internal_ tool.
-We made it public in the hopes if helping customers that:
+We made it public in the hope of helping customers that:

  1. Want to explore the raw API because, for example, they are working on a product integration that is not written in Python and